professorhantzen/rfcs/0020-explain-like-im-five/0020-explain-like-im-five.md

 - Connector
 - Ledger

-**Senders** want to send an asset to a particular receiver.
+**Senders** want to send an asset to a particular party (a _Receiver_, explained next).
 Senders know the amount being sent and to whom.
 Sending something valuable can cost money, and in ILP this cost may be subtracted from the asset amount as it is transmitted.
 So, senders are aware that what arrives could be less than what is sent, and are prepared for how much that could be.

 **Receivers** are expecting or allowing an asset to arrive from a particular sender.
-Receivers may know how much to expect, or to expect something to arrive and from whom, but not how much.
+Receivers always know from whom an amount could arrive, but don't always know how much that will be.

 **Connectors** want to link senders with receivers to make ILP payments possible.
 Connectors also link up with other connectors.
 This is done to connect as many senders with receivers as possible, through chains of connectors that are built for each payment.